By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 By Sightseeing Road Trip

 Here’s another great way of reaching Hualien.
-Klook offers a sightseeing carpool service from Taipei to Hualien.
-By joining this, you’ll be sharing a vehicle with other passengers as you make your way to Hualien City.
+There are tours online offering a sightseeing carpool service from Taipei to Hualien.
+Note that by joining this, you’ll be sharing a vehicle with other passengers as you make your way to Hualien City.
 Along the way, you’ll be making stops to see some scenic spots including the following:

 • Jiufen Old Street